Prajjwal5428/Photo-Feed-App/README.md

-This is a photo feed Site
+This is a PHOTO FEED Site

 In this site we have used unsplash api and using axios we are fetching photos.